Check if your child is eligible for $1,000+ in a Trump Account →

 How Much Could This Actually Be Worth?

 That $1,000 seed doesn't look like much today.
-But with $5,000 added each year and assuming a 6% annual return, that account could grow to around $191,000 by the time your child turns 18.
-Left to grow in an IRA, it could be north of $2 million by retirement age.
+But with $5,000 added each year and assuming a 6% annual return, that account could grow to around $157,000 by the time your child turns 18.
+Left to grow in an IRA, it could be around $1.8 million by age 60.

 We broke down the full math in How Much Your Child Can Receive from a Trump Account.
 Compound interest over a long timeline is a powerful thing.
 The earlier you start, the more it matters.